-We have also included in the Weekly Course Outline suggestions for in-class activities that will help the curriculum work better for you.
+In the Model Course Schedule, we’ve included suggestions for in-class activities that will help the curriculum work better for you.
 These are not required, but are quite useful!

-Being a student in 2022 can be intimidating, confusing, and just plain difficult!
+Being a student can be intimidating, confusing, and just plain difficult!

 Here’s what you’ll do: